 - Has been a contributor to LBBC since 2008

-- Specializes in medicine and health, writing for nonprofit organizations, universities, hospitals, publications, and foundations
+- Writes on medicine, health, and social issues for nonprofit organizations, colleges and universities, publications, and foundations

-She specializes in medicine and health, writing for nonprofit organizations, universities, hospitals, publications, and foundations.
+She specializes in writing on medicine, health, and social issues for nonprofit organizations, colleges and universities, publications, and foundations.

 Robin has won national journalism and public service awards.
 Her nonfiction book on acquaintance rape and date rape was named to several “Best Books” lists.
-She is also a ghostwriter, editor, and member of the American Society of Journalists and Authors, Association of Health Care Journalists, Authors Guild, and National Association of Science Writers.
+She is a member of the American Society of Journalists and Authors, Association of Health Care Journalists, and Authors Guild.

 Decision-making for treatment and thriving: Gillian Lichota